cblevins/sp23-dig-stud/_pages/schedule.md

 	- [Data structures and recording information in spreadsheets]({{site.baseurl}}/modules/making-data)

 ### Wed., Mar.
 15: Processing Data
-- Perusall:
-	- Video (12 min.): ["10 Common Excel Mistakes to Avoid"](https://www.myonlinetraininghub.com/10-common-excel-mistakes-to-avoid) by Mynda Treacy and skim through the accompanying page for reference.
-On the #readings channel in Slack post a reaction to this advice: Have you seen these mistakes in the past or done these mistakes yourself?
-Do you find any of them confusing?
-Which did you find most helpful?
-- Additional (optional) data and spreadsheet resources:
-  - Sandhya Kambhampati, ["Cleaner, Smarter Spreadsheets Start with Structure"](https://source.opennews.org/articles/building-cleaner-smarter-spreadsheets/), *Source* (March 23, 2017)
-  - Christopher Groskopf, ["The Quartz Guide to Bad Data"](https://qz.com/572338/the-quartz-guide-to-bad-data/) *Quartz* (December 15, 2015).
+- No reading today - work on your Media Project
 - In Class (slides):
 	- Class visit from [Alexis Baird](https://www.linkedin.com/in/alexisbaird/), Director of Product Management at Thumbtack
 	- Spreadsheet functions

+[comment]: # (- Video (12 min.): ["10 Common Excel Mistakes to Avoid"](https://www.myonlinetraininghub.com/10-common-excel-mistakes-to-avoid) by Mynda Treacy and skim through the accompanying page for reference.
+On the #readings channel in Slack post a reaction to this advice: Have you seen these mistakes in the past or done these mistakes yourself?
+Do you find any of them confusing?
+Which did you find most helpful? - Sandhya Kambhampati, ["Cleaner, Smarter Spreadsheets Start with Structure"](https://source.opennews.org/articles/building-cleaner-smarter-spreadsheets/), *Source* (March 23, 2017) Christopher Groskopf, ["The Quartz Guide to Bad Data"](https://qz.com/572338/the-quartz-guide-to-bad-data/) *Quartz* (December 15, 2015).)

 *[Media Project]({{site.baseurl}}/assignments/media-project) due Fri.
 March 17th*
 {: .notice--info}